The Great Kei Trek Overview

 Once having left Old Thomas River, riders will push on through the beautiful forests of Stutterheim before the final push of the day to Komga.

 Stutterheim is the home of many picturesque hiking trails, as well as mountain streams that are well-stocked with trout – not that you will have time for fishing, but we thought you might like to know.
-The iconic Amatola Hiking Trail goes past Stutterheim, it was hailed as the best 7-day hike in the country, but unfortunately the facilities have become a bit run down.
+The iconic Amatola Hiking Trail goes past Stutterheim, and at one stage, it was hailed as the best 7-day hike in the country.

-Komga, your home for night 2, is a town in Amatole District Municipality in the Eastern Cape and is situated 45mins north of East London.
+Komga, your home for night 2, is a town situated 45mins north of East London.
 It was founded as a farming centre in 1877 on the site of a military camp established in 1854.

 Prepare to be spoilt here.
 The Komga Ladies know how to cook and the Farmers know how to braai, so prepare yourselves for a feast – Komga Style.

-Haga Haga is a new detour for 2019 and will afford you some more beautiful views of the ocean.
-Haga as it is affectionately known is a popular holiday destination and has been just that for the organizer for the past 19 years.
+Haga Haga will afford you some more beautiful views of the ocean.
+Haga as it is affectionately known is a popular holiday destination and has been just that for the organizer for the past 20 years.
+Table 58 Brewery will be in attendance whilst you have your compulsory stop at the Haga Haga Hotel.
+Take some time to look around.
+It’s a stunning seaside hideaway.

-Once you have fully hydrated yourself, you can then ride at your leisure on to the charming fishing village of Kei Mouth, some 4kms away, where the Kei Mouth Golf Club team will be waiting to entertain you.
+Once you have fully hydrated yourself, you can then ride at your leisure on to the Morgan Bay Caravan Park, a short pedal away.

-All post-race logistics such as your complimentary burger, your medal, vehicle collection, box collection and bike drop off will take place at the golf club.
+All post-race logistics such as your complimentary burger, your race medal, vehicle collection, box collection and bike drop off will take place at the Caravan Park.

-And then don’t forget the after party.
-Following the success of the 2018 party, you will need to book, but you can do this closer to race day.
-The after party will again take place at the Morgan Bay Hotel on the night of the 4th of May – don’t worry – it’s a Saturday night, so book your flight home carefully and you can have a lie-in on Sunday.
+And then don’t forget the after party and this will take place at the Morgan Bay Hotel on the night of the 2nd of May – don’t worry – it’s a Saturday night, so book your flight home carefully and you can have a lie-in on Sunday.

 All water tables are manned by the farmers from various farmer’s associations and they do their utmost to make sure you are well looked after at each point.